 Another important element in your reputation management plan is to create a formal listing of the people who are responsible for responding to social media posts.
 These may not be the same people in your monitoring group.
 These should be people who have significant experience in your business and with your company or who are seasoned media pros.
 Designate those people, and only them, as people who will respond to negative press.

 Tactics for how to respond to negative reputation impacts

-Despite your best efforts to get out in front of any negative online media attention for your business, it can still happen.
+Despite your best efforts to get in front of online reputation issues and negative online media attention, problems can still slip through.
 A disgruntled employee may feel they have the right to troll your company on social media or to post negative product reviews.
 There may be an environmental impact to your product or service that you weren’t aware of.
 Maybe there was a customer that just couldn’t be satisfied.